cedmandocdoc/agos/README.md

 // close  - 900ms
 ```

-The `interval` function accepts a duration that indicates the millisecond count when to propagate, it then returns a Source that propagates a count through `control.next` upon open.
-Moreover `control.open` returns a function that start the propagation and `control.close` returns a function that stop the propagation.
-The `done` on both open and close indicates the propagation on open and close callback of the consumer that defines on `listen` method.
-Finally the source returns a custom control that could be use outside the source.
-On this example it has a custom control of open and close only but it could be any type of control.
+The `interval` function accepts a duration that indicates the millisecond count when to propagate, it then returns a Source that propagates a count through `next` upon open.
+Moreover, `control.open` returns a function that start the propagation and `control.close` returns a function that stop the propagation.
+The `dispatch` on both open and close indicates the propagation on open and close callback of the consumer that defines on `listen` method.
+Furthermore, `next` and `error` are both unary function, their first parameter is a dispatch method that dictates the propgation to the callback of consumer and their second parameter is the data and error respectively.
+Finally the source returns a custom control that could be use outside the source, on this example it has a custom control of open and close only but it could be any type of control.

 ## API